zeckalpha/SedChess/README.md

-## Шахматы, написанные на языке утилиты sed
+## Chess, written in sed utility

-### Запуск
+### Run
-sed -f chess.sed
+sed-f chess.sed

-### Инструкция
+### Begin
-Для начала нажите Enter. Чтобы выйти, нажмите q, затем Enter.
+To start press Enter.
+To exit, press q, then Enter.

-Чтобы сделать ход, введите его через пробел, затем Enter, например: e2 e4. Вы ходите белыми.
+To make a move, enter a space, then Enter, for example: e2 e4.
+White goes first.

-### Реализовано:
+### Implemented:
-1. позиционная оценка на один ход и оценка фигур
+1. positional evaluation by one stroke and assessment figures
-2. обнаружение шаха и мата
+2. Detection of the Shah and the mat
-3. прошедшая пешка преобразуется в ферзя
+3. passed pawn is converted to a queen

-### Не реализовано:
+### Not implemented:
-1. рокировка (введена в правила в XIV-XV вв.)
+1. Affairs (introduced in the rules in XIV-XV centuries.)
-2. взятие на проходе (введено в XV в)
+2. passant (introduced in the XV century)
-3. обнаружение пата
+3. detection stalemate
-4. контроль за правильностью хода человека
+4. control over the correctness of the progress of human

---
+-
-Евгений Степанищев
+Eugene Stepanishev